rollerworks-graveyard/RouteAutowiringBundle/README.md

     type: rollerworks_autowiring
 ```

-Others can now import there routing schema(s) into the
+Others can now easily import there routing schema(s) into the
 `acme_shop.frontend` routing-slot.

 Versioning